-- 4. The Chair shall be elected at the first meeting of the Board in each year, shall hold office for one year and may be re-elected for a maximum of one additional consecutive year. - 5.
-The primary role of the Chair of the Board is to ensure the proper functioning of the Board and the proper conduct of Board business, in accordance with all relevant legislation and with the rules of procedure adopted by the Board. - 6.
-The Chair's responsibilities include: - 1.
-Presiding at regular and special meetings of the Board in the manner and extent prescribed by the Board. - 2.
-Committing the Board to no course of action unless specifically authorized by the Board to do so. - 3.
-Serving as an ex officio member of all Board committees. - 4.
-Only the Chair may represent and speak for the Board in an official capacity to outside parties in announcing Board-stated positions and in stating Chair decisions. - 5.
-Acting as one of the authorized signing officers of all documents pertaining to Board business. - Representing the Board, alone or with other members of the Board, at any public or private meetings for the purpose of conducting, promoting or completing the business of the Board.

-7. Notifying the Vice-Chair, if for any reason, the Chair is unable to perform these functions.
+The primary role of the Chair of the Board is to ensure the proper functioning of the Board and the proper conduct of Board business, in accordance with all relevant legislation and with the rules of procedure adopted by the Board.

+The Chair's responsibilities include:

+- 1) Presiding at regular and special meetings of the Board in the manner and extent prescribed by the Board. - 2) Committing the Board to no course of action unless specifically authorized by the Board to do so. - 3) Serving as an ex officio member of all Board committees. - 4) Only the Chair may represent and speak for the Board in an official capacity to outside parties in announcing Board-stated positions and in stating Chair decisions. - 5) Acting as one of the authorized signing officers of all documents pertaining to Board business. - Representing the Board, alone or with other members of the Board, at any public or private meetings for the purpose of conducting, promoting or completing the business of the Board. - 7) Notifying the Vice-Chair and the Secretary, if for any reason, the Chair is unable to perform these functions.

-Vice-Chair
+3.2 Vice-Chair

-- 7. The Vice-Chair shall be elected at the first meeting of the Board in each year, shall hold office for one year and may be re-elected for a maximum of one additional consecutive year. - 8.
+The Vice-Chair shall be elected at the first meeting of the Board in each year, shall hold office for one year and may be re-elected for a maximum of one additional consecutive year.

 The Vice-Chair, in the absence or illness of the Chair, shall act in the place and stead of the Chair and while so acting has all the powers of the Chair.